Dfranta1/NW_Fintech_Project3/README.md

 LOGISTIC REGRESSION- is a supervised learning algorithm used in machine learning to predict the probability of a binary outcome.
 Logical regression is used in predictive modeling to analyze large datasets in which one or more independent variables can determine an outcome. the outcome is limited to one of the two possible outcomes: its either yes/no, true/false, 1/0.

+We used the VADER Sentiment analysis program to analyze our News API articles.
+VADER stands for: “Valence Aware Dictionary and Sentiment Reasoner”
+VADER divides the sentiment into three categories.
+Positive; Neutral; and Negative, from which it generates four scores: Positive (pos); Negative (neg); Neutral (neu) and a Compound Score.

 ## TECHNICAL-